I teach Clarinet, Chamber Music, and Music History at Portland State University in Portland/ Oregon, while also serving as Head of Woodwinds.

 The clarinet is a wonderful and unique instrument, with a rich tradition and application in many styles of music.
 I am in love with its beautiful sound since the moment I first heard it while growing up in Germany.
 The clarinet is being played in many different ways around the globe and explorations of its possibilities never seem to end.

-My clarinet teaching approach is a blend of traditional and modern methods and my own techniques, intended to help students acquire the skills they need to reach their individual goals.
+My teaching has developed into a blend of traditional and modern methods from Europe and the United States.
+Webbed into this mix are my own ideas and methods, intended to help students reach their individual goals.

 I am regularly introducing lesser-known composers and compositions to broaden the students’ perspectives and to advocate for diversity in music.